Wildlife Observation

 Percé is home to the world’s most accessible northern gannet colony on Bonaventure Island.
 About 110,000 of these birds nest in Parc national de l’Île-Bonaventure-et-du-Rocher-Percé.
 Boat excursion companies such as Les Bateliers de Percé and Croisières Julien Cloutier offer boat trips to the island as well as whale-watching excursions.

-On the way to Gaspé, stop at the Malbaie Barachois to see more than 200 species of birds, including great blue herons, American bitterns and Canada geese.
+On the way to Gaspé, stop at the Malbaie Salt Marsh to see more than 200 species of birds, including great blue herons, American bitterns and Canada geese.

 200 km (125 mi.)Gaspé to Sainte-Anne-des-Monts